SlenderMenon/icc-novo/README.md

 ## Let's run!

 All steps assume you're on a Linux environment.
 On some Linux desktop environments like KDE, simply double-tapping the `.sh` files will execute it.
-In other cases, please open a terminal in the repo directory and do as follows:
+In other cases, please open a terminal and do as follows:

 - `chmod +x my-favorite-script.sh`
 - `./my-favorite-script.sh`